Congressional Black Caucus: Congressional Black Caucus PAC

 The Congressional Black Caucus PAC is a political action committee founded as a political arm of the caucus, aiming "to increase the number of Black Members of the US Congress...support Non-Black Candidates who will champion the needs and interests of the Black Community" and increase the "participation of Black Americans in the political process".
 Gregory Meeks (D-NY-5) chairs the PAC.
 The CBCPAC is known for its moderate-lean.
 The PAC caused controversy when it backed incumbent Michael Capuano, a white man, over challenger Ayanna Pressley, a black woman who ultimately defeated him.
 Two years later, it backed Eliot Engel, a white incumbent, over Jamaal Bowman, a black challenger who went on to defeat him.

 HuffPost reporters questioned how endorsements were made, noting that the executive board included corporate lobbyists over CBC members.
 Representative Brenda Lawrence (D-MI-14) criticized the PAC's endorsement policies in 2020 and called for it to be reevaluated.
 Color of Change, a civil rights advocacy nonprofit group, released a letter in 2016 calling on the CBCPAC to cut ties with lobbyists from industries that are "notorious for the mistreatment and exploitation of Black people" including private prisons, pharmaceutical companies, student loan creditors, and big tobacco.

+Congressional Black Caucus Foundation

+Started in 1976, the CBC Foundation is a 501(c)(3) organization dedicated to policy research.

+Congressional Black Caucus Institute

+Started in 2000, the CBC Institute is a 501(c)(4) organization dedicated to civic participation, political leadership development, and economic empowerment.